kstaats/karoo_gp/README.md

 interface, and a Server application which supports fully scripted runs.
 Output is automatically archived.
 Batteries included.
 No programming required.

-For an interesting read on scalar vs vector, and CPU vs GPU performanc with Karoo GP: https://arxiv.org/abs/1708.03157
+For an interesting read on scalar vs vector, and CPU vs GPU performance with Karoo GP: https://arxiv.org/abs/1708.03157

 Be certain to read the User Guide!!!